johanan/functional-object-array-merge/README.md

-# Funtioncal Object Array Merge
+# Functional Object Array Merge
 The most generic name I could come up with.
 This is a very small and very simple library.
 It really is just a simple composition of a few [Ramda](https://ramdajs.com/) functions.

 The library will merge a list of objects from left to right; later objects overwriting properties from earlier objects, by grouping them be a specfic property.